Skip to main content

 More tips for naming your black cat

-While the names above can give you some inspiration, don’t be afraid to look to other elements of your life for name ideas, too.
+While the names above can inspire you, don’t be afraid to look to other elements of your life for name ideas, too.
 Your favorite flowers, musicians, song lyrics, artists, sports teams, towns, states, book characters, TV shows, and movies can all be full of name ideas.

 To make sure that you find that perfect name, start by brainstorming a list of potential names.
-Put any and all names you think of on the list; even if you don’t choose them, they might help you think of other names that you like more.
-Get your friends and family to help out, and add the names they think of to the list too.
+Put any names you think of on the list; even if you don’t choose them, they might help you think of other names you like more.
+Get your friends and family to help out, and add the names they think of to the list, too.

 If you want to find an extra-special and unique name for your cat, consider turning to foreign languages.
-Look up translations of the word “black” and its synonyms in different languages and you’ll have a whole slew of unique potential names to choose from.
+Look up translations of the word “black” and its synonyms in different languages, and you’ll have a whole slew of unique cat names from which to choose.

 Once you’ve created a big list of names, start narrowing down your options until you’re left with a few top picks.
-When you’re selecting your top picks, look for a name that fits your cat’s personality but that’s also easy enough for you to use to call your cat.
+When you’re selecting your top picks, look for a name that fits your cat’s personality, but that’s also easy enough for you to use when calling your cat.
 If you do want to choose a larger, more complicated name, think about a nickname that you can use as your cat’s everyday name.

 It’s also important not to confuse your new cat, so don’t choose a name that sounds too much like the name of another human or pet in the house.